Supercopa de Chile

 The Supercopa de Chile (Supercup of Chile) is an annual one-match football official competition in Chile organised by the Asociación Nacional de Fútbol Profesional (ANFP).

 This competition serves as the season opener and is played between the Campeonato Nacional Champions and the winners of the Copa Chile of the previous season.

-Host city
+On 14 October 2025, it was announced that the Supercopa would expand to four teams, the winners and runners-up of the Copa Chile and Campeonato Nacional.

+History

+On 14 May 2013, Sergio Jadue, president of the National Association of Professional Football of Chile (ANFP) decided to approve the creation of a supercup competition to be played by the champions of both the Campeonato Nacional and the Copa Chile.
+The first Supercopa was held that same year when Unión Española faced Universidad de Chile at Estadio Regional in Antofagasta.

 The stadium that hosted the match and the date are defined when the two teams are qualified, for reason of distance between the two clubs.
 In 2013, the trophy was played in Antofagasta, and in 2014 was played in Santiago.